 EPCOT & Hollywood Studios – We love staying at the Crescent Lake Resorts for the easy access to EPCOT and Hollywood Studios.
 Disney’s Yacht and Beach Club, Boardwalk Inn and Swan and Dolphin all are within walking distance of both parks and are the safest ways to get there.

 Temperature Screening on Disney Transportation

-Temperature screening is currently required on the following methods of Disney World transportation:
+Temperature screening is no longer required on Disney World transportation.